tgunr/mcpm.sh/README.md

-# MCPM - Model Client Package Manager
+# MCPM - Model Context Protocol Package Manager

-MCPM is a Homebrew-like service and command-line interface for managing MCP servers and clients.
+MCPM is a Homebrew-like service and command-line interface for managing Model Context Protocol (MCP) servers and clients.

 ## Overview

-MCPM aims to simplify the installation, configuration, and management of MCP clients with a focus on:
+MCPM aims to simplify the installation, configuration, and management of Model Context Protocol clients with a focus on:

-- Easy installation of MCP clients via a simple CLI
+- Easy installation of Model Context Protocol clients via a simple CLI
 - Centralized management of client configurations
 - Seamless updates for installed clients
 - Server-side management capabilities